iden3/iden3js/README.md

   console.log(id.idaddr); // res == id.idaddr
 });

-// vinculate the identity address to a name.
-Internally, signs the idaddr+name, and sends it to the relay, that will perform an AssignNameClaim vinculating the identity address with the name. id.vinculateID(kc, 'username').then(res => {
+// bind the identity address to a name.
+Internally, signs the idaddr+name, and sends it to the relay, that will perform an AssignNameClaim vinculating the identity address with the name. id.bindID(kc, 'username').then(res => {
   console.log(res.data);
 });